caronc/apprise/README.md

 Persistent storage allows Apprise to cache re-occurring actions optionaly to disk.
 This can greatly reduce the overhead used to send a notification.

-There are 3 options Apprise can operate using this:
+There are 3 Persistent Storage operational states Apprise can operate using:
-1. `AUTO`:  Flush any gathered data for persistent storage on demand.
+1. `auto`:  Flush gathered cache information to the filesystem on demand.
 This option is incredibly light weight.
 This is the default behavior for all CLI usage.
-Content can be manually flushed to disk using this option as well should a developer choose to do so.
-The CLI uses this option by default and only writes anything accumulated to disk after all of it's notifications have completed.
-1. `FLUSH`: Flushes any gathered data for persistent storage as often as it is acquired.
-1. `MEMORY`: Only store information in memory, never write to disk.
-This is the option one would set if they simply wish to disable Persistent Storage entirely.
-By default this is the mode used by the API and is at the developers discretion to enable one of the other options.
+   * Developers who choose to use this operational mode can also force cached information manually if they choose.
+   * The CLI will use this operational mode by default.
+1. `flush`: Flushes any cache information to the filesystem during every transaction.
+1. `memory`: Effectively disable Persistent Storage.
+Any caching of data required by each plugin used is done in memory.
+Apprise effectively operates as it always did before peristent storage was available.
+This setting ensures no content is every written to disk.
+   * By default this is the mode Apprise will operate under for those developing with it unless they configure it to otherwise operate as `auto` or `flush`.
+This is done through the `AppriseAsset()` object and is explained further on in this documentation.

 ## CLI Persistent Storage Commands
-Persistent storage is set to `AUTO` mode by default.

-Specifying the keyword `storage` will assume that all subseqent calls are related to the storage subsection of Apprise.
+You can provide the keyword `storage` on your CLI call to see the persistent storage options available to you.
 ```bash
 # List all of the occupied space used by Apprise's Persistent Storage:
 apprise storage list